Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Introduction

-In this paper, we use a different approach of computing the limiting distribution using bootstrap methods for sample survey data. \citet{beaumont2009practical} studied the use of bootstrap to compute the limiting distribution of test statistics under complex sampling designs in the context of Wald-type tests for linear regression analysis.
-We provide extensions of bootstrap tests to likelihood ratio test and score test.
-We present a unified approach of using the bootstrap method to obtain the limiting distribution of test statistics for generalized regression analysis under complex sampling designs.
-The theory is developed under Poisson sampling but the proposed method is applicable to more general sampling designs as long as the bootstrap distribution is asymptotically normally distributed, as presented in Lemma~1 of Section 3.
-The sampling design is allowed to be informative in the sense of \citet{Pfeffermann1993}.
-The proposed method is applicable to Wald test, likelihood ratio test, and score test.
-The proposed method is also applied to the simple goodness-of-fit and testing independence in a two-way table for categorical survey data.
-Earlier work \citep{rao1984chi} developed corrected test statistics based on design effects, and known as Rao-Scott first order and second order corrections.
+In this paper, we use a different approach of computing the limiting distribution by bootstrap approximation. \citet{beaumont2009practical} investigated a general weighted bootstrap method for hypothesis testing under complex sampling designs in the context of Wald tests for linear regression analysis.
+In this paper, we generalize the bootstrap testing idea of \citet{beaumont2009practical} and present a unified approach using the bootstrap method to obtain the limiting distribution of test statistics under complex sampling designs, including Poisson sampling, probability proportional to size sampling with replacement and stratified multi-stage cluster sampling with clusters selected with replacement.
+To do this, we first establish the bootstrap central limit theorem under regularity conditions.
+The sampling design is allowed to be informative in the sense that the sampling mechanism depends on the response variables being sampled \citep{Pfeffermann1993}.
+Once the bootstrap central limit theorem is established, the proposed bootstrap method can be applied to Wald test, likelihood-ratio test, and score test.

+The proposed bootstrap method is also applied for testing simple goodness of fit and independence in a two-way table for categorical survey data.
+Earlier work \citep{Scott1981CHI,rao1984chi} developed corrected test statistics based on design effects, and it is known as Rao-Scott first-order and second-order corrections.
+Rao-Scott methods are design-based, but they can also be applied to make inference for parameters in the super-population model if the design-based variance dominates the total variance with respect to the super-population and the sampling mechanism, where the design-based variance refers to the one with respect to the sampling mechanism conditional on the finite population.
 Rao-Scott corrections have been implemented in several software packages including SAS and Stata \citep{scott2007rao}.
-The proposed bootstrap method does not require computing the design effect for Rao-Scott corrections.
+The proposed bootstrap method is attractive as it does not require computing the design effect for Rao-Scott corrections.